nikolio/adnotium/README.md

 The whole "system" should be seperated into two parts:

-* The fetching part that downloads the posted comments from an imap email account and puts it into a staging folder.
+* The fetching part that downloads the posted comments from an imap email account and puts them into a staging folder.
 You move the approved comments from the staging folder to folder called accepted.

 * The site rebuilding & uploading: When you run the command to build your website, the comments from the acccepted folder get included and built in the relevant post.
 Additionally you could have sth like a cron job to rebuild the website with any new accepted comments automatically!

 It can be done asyncronously.
-So you do not need to give up privacy, convinience, or money and attention making sure backend servers and subcriptions are up and running!
+So you do not need to give up privacy, convinience, or money and attention making sure backend servers and subcriptions are up and running! :smiley:

----

-Free as in both
-- free speech
-- free soda

----

- I love static websites.
-Especially when they don't require JS for their core functionality.
-I must be a weirdo right ? :alien:

- Here are some rants people love to hate :smiley:

- [You don't really need Javascript](http://youmightnotneedjs.com/) and it's daddy about [Jquery](https://youmightnotneedjquery.com/)

-And the really great [Luke Smith's](https://lukesmith.xyz/) soy dev  video rants [Here](https://odysee.com/@Luke:7/a-demonstration-of-modern-web-bloat:f) and [here](https://odysee.com/@Luke:7/the-war-against-web-bloat-continues...:a)

 ---

 ## Ideas about retrieving (& filtering perhaps) e-mails